The ex/vi specification is based on the historical practice found

 during temporary edit sessions.

-Historically, the file specified using the -t
+Historically, the file specified using the -t option was not part

 of the current argument list.
 This practice is permitted by